Lake Kissimmee Preserve

-The property is within a landscape that harbors a diverse assemblage of game and non-game species and provides habitat for many mammals, birds and reptiles.
-The property and surrounding landscape support a variety of birds, including Bald Eagle and Florida Scrub Jay, and animals known to utilize the area including Sherman's fox squirrel, Eastern indigo snake and Gopher Tortoise.
+The property is within a landscape that harbors a diverse assemblage of game and non-game species and provides habitat for many mammals, birds and reptiles, including Florida Black Bear, Sherman's Fox Squirrel, Bald Eagle, Florida Scrub Jay, Florida Sandhill Crane, Florida Burrowing Owl, Eastern Indigo Snake and Gopher Tortoise.

 Qualifications and Restrictions